sts10/sts10.github.io/_posts/2023-10-23-phraze-passphrase-generator.markdown

 ## Appendix: On licensing

-Kind of just for fun, I decided to license Phraze using [the Mozilla Public License (version 2.0)](https://github.com/sts10/phraze/blob/main/LICENSE.txt), a "weak copyleft" license that I like and that I think strikes a nice balance between "strong" copyleft licenses, like the GPL, and permissive licenses, like MIT license.
+Kind of just for fun, I decided to license Phraze using [the Mozilla Public License (version 2.0)](https://github.com/sts10/phraze/blob/main/LICENSE.txt), a "weak copyleft" license that I like and that I think strikes a nice balance between "strong" copyleft licenses, like the GNU Public License (GPL), and permissive licenses, like the MIT license.

 Interestingly, only later did I realize that two of the word lists I might have wanted to include in Phraze -- [KeePassXC's word list](https://github.com/keepassxreboot/keepassxc/blob/develop/share/wordlists/eff_large.wordlist) and [SecureDrop's French word list](https://github.com/freedomofpress/securedrop/blob/develop/securedrop/wordlists/fr.txt) -- are licensed under the Affero General Public License (AGPL).
 I _think_ this means I could only integrate them in to Phraze if I offered Phraze under the GPL or AGPL.
 (If you have thoughts on this, I have opened [an issue](https://github.com/sts10/phraze/issues/5).)